 Deep Tissue Massage

-Deep tissue massage targets areas of tension, working deeply into muscles to achieve effective results.
-It is good for tackling poor postural habits (e.g. at work), exercise-related tension / stiffness, or various conditions or injuries.
+Targeted at areas of tension, working deeply into muscles to achieve effective results.
+It is good for tackling poor postural habits (e.g. at work), exercise-related tension / stiffness, or various conditions / injuries.

 Traditional Thai (yoga) Massage

-Thai massage is different from Western forms of massage in that it is done on a mattress on the floor, with the client in loose trousers and a top, and usually no oil is used.
+Different from Western forms of massage in that it is done on a mattress on the floor, with the client in loose trousers and a top, and usually uses no oil.
 It is basically a mixture between using acupressure and stretching techniques.
-In this respect it is similar to a sports massage – a mixture of firm massage, trigger point work and stretching – it is just done in a different way (I actually mix the two where appropriate).
-Acupressure is the use of pressure applied with the thumbs or fingers on specific trigger points and along what are referred to as sen, or meridian lines.
-It is similar to what we call neuromuscular technique in sports massage – a method of reducing muscular spasming and hence easing tension in knots (or ‘nodules’) and tense areas.
+In this respect it is similar to a sports treatment – a mixture between firm massage, trigger point work and stretching – it is just done in a different way (I actually mix the two where appropriate).
+Acupressure is the use of pressure applied with the thumbs or fingers on specific trigger points / along what some people refer to as meridian lines.
+It is similar to what we call neuromuscular technique in sports massage – a method of reducing muscular spasming and hence easing tension in knots / tense areas.

-Pregnancy massage is a very soothing and calm adaptation of massage techniques to suit the various stages of pregnancy after the first trimester.
+A very soothing and calm adaptation of massage techniques to suit the various stages of pregnancy after the first trimester.
 It is not only a relaxing experience but can also help to alleviate discomfort, e.g. back aches and swelling.
 Deep tissue techniques, especially towards the end of a pregnancy, can also be applied to areas of tension if that is what the client prefers (although some areas are to be avoided).
-I do the massage with the client lying on her side and supported by pillows, as this is a safe position.
-I usually do a general, full-body massage, avoiding the baby bump, as it is not usually necessary to massage this area, and most women prefer it to be avoided anyway.

 Manual Lymphatic Drainage (MLD)

-Manual lymphatic drainage (MLD) stimulates the lymphatic system by means of specific techniques that speed up the flow of lymph to the lymph nodes (which are located all around the body), where waste products are cleaned and antigens killed (hence it is theorized that MLD boosts the immune system).
-Due to the way lymph is pumped around our bodies, the best method to stimulate this flow happens to be (mostly) very gentle and rhythmical, making this an extremely relaxing treatment.
-No oil is used, as the therapist works with the sebum in the skin instead.
-I am trained in the Vodder technique, which is internationally recognized and was developed in the 1930s.
+Stimulates the lymphatic system by means of specific techniques that speed up the flow of lymph to the lymph nodes (all around our bodies), where waste products are cleaned and antigens killed (hence it is highly likely that MLD boosts the immune system).
+Due to the way lymph is pumped around our bodies, the way to affect and improve this flow happens to be very gentle and rhythmical, making this a very relaxing treatment.
+Oil is not usually used, as the therapist works with the sebum in the skin instead.
+I am trained in the Vodder technique, which is internationally recognized and has been around since the 1930s.
 Scientific reports over the years have found positive evidence for the effectiveness of this treatment: http://www.movinglymph.com/docs/Newsletters/Newsletter%20May%202013.pdf

-- Decongesting and detoxing – it helps the body to clear toxins and waste products.
-It can be very effective at reducing swelling or inflammation, e.g. in cases of water retention, post-operation or injury.
-It can help people with sinusitis and hayfever (although you should not have MLD during an acute phase).
-Like massage, some people find it can help with digestion.
-And it can be good for the skin, e.g. for people with acne, rosacea or dry skin, or simply making the complexion clearer and brighter.
+– Decongesting and detoxing – helping the body to clear toxins and waste products.
+It can be very effective at reducing swelling, e.g. post-operation / injury, and water retention.
+As with massage, it can help the digestive system, and it can be good for the skin (e.g. it can be good for people with acne / rosacea or dry skin)

-- Relaxing – it has a soothing effect on the autonomic nervous system and can thus be good to treat areas of chronic pain.
-It can also be effective at calming headaches.
-In his latest book on trigger points, Simeon Niel-Asher points to increasing anecdotal evidence that MLD can help to release trigger points, particularly around the neck and clavipectoral areas in the acute phase of whiplash injury (The Concise Book of Trigger Points: A Professional and Self-Help Manual (Third Edition), Simeon Niel-Asher, Lotus Publishing (August 2014), p.53).
+– Relaxing – it has a soothing effect on the autonomic nervous system and can thus be good to treat areas of chronic pain.
+In his latest book on trigger points, Simeon Niel-Asher points to increasing anecdotal evidence that MLD can help to release trigger points, particularly around the neck and clavipectoral areas in the acute phase of whiplash injury (The Concise Book of Trigger Points: A Professional and Self-Help Manual (Third Edition), Simeon Niel-Asher, Lotus Publishing (August 2014), p.53)

-I am qualified to Level 1, so am unfortunately unable to treat people with most cases of lymphoedema (i.e. oedemas that are not caused by operation or injury, or general water retention).
-If you would like to find out where you can receive treatments for these conditions, or any further information on MLD, you can visit the MLD UK website: http://www.mlduk.org.uk/.
+I am qualified to Level 1, so am unfortunately unable to treat people with oedemas that are not caused by operation or injury, or general water retention.
+If you would like to find out where you can receive treatments for these conditions, or any information in general about MLD, you can visit the MLD UK website: http://www.mlduk.org.uk/.
 This therapy is not suitable for people undergoing treatment for cancer, those with acute infections, during the first three days of a cold, and those with cardiac decomposition.

 Massage Oils and Waxes

 Oils are selected according to skin type and each are beneficial for the health in different ways.
 I usually use a blend of beeswax, almond oil and arnica as the texture is very good, especially for sports and remedial massage.
-Refined grapeseed oil is good for people with allergies and pregnant clients, and it contains omega 6 essential fatty acid and linoleic acid, which nourish the skin and can also assist circulation.
+Refined grapeseed oil is good for people with allergies and pregnant clients, and it contains the omega 6 essential fatty acid linoleic acid, which nourishes the skin and can also assist circulation.
 Jojoba oil, which also contains essential fatty acids, is good for more mature skin as it moisturizes and softens, and its emulsifying properties help to clear the skin’s pores, making it good for greasy skin, too.
 Apricot oil, often used for face massage, contains the nutritious vitamin B17, and is good for sensitive or dry skin, as is almond oil.
 I do not use oil for head massage, and whatever I choose, I only use enough to enable me to work into the muscles, so I don’t drown people in it!